laminas/laminas-session/doc/book/zend.session.manager.md

 # Session Manager

-The session manager, `Zend\Session\SessionManager`, is a class that is responsible for all aspects of session management.
+The session manager, `Laminas\Session\SessionManager`, is a class that is responsible for all aspects of session management.
 It initializes and configures configuration, storage and save handling.
 Additionally the session manager can be injected into the session container to provide a wrapper or namespace around your session data.